NishchayAnand/software-engineering/Java Fundamentals/Abstraction/Interfaces/Notes.md

-## Understanding Interfaces
+# Understanding Interfaces

-Interfaces are blueprints that define what a class can do **(its behaviors)** without specifying how it does it.
+Interfaces are like contracts that specify the functionalities (methods) a class must provide, but they don't dictate how those functionalities are implemented.

 > **Analogy:** Imagine you're working at a restaurant.
 You have a menu that lists all the available dishes **(functionalities)** but doesn't tell you how the chef prepares them **(implementation details)**.
 That menu acts like an interface in Java.